taneltm/clinic-patient-queue/README.md

 # Clinic patient queue demo

-This is essentially a realtime web application demo, which uses RethinkDB and WebSocket technology to synchronize information exchange between front-end applications in realtime.
+This is a realtime web application demo, which uses RethinkDB and WebSocket technology to synchronize information exchange between front-end applications in realtime.

 ## Technologies used: